ziz-797/Processing_Code/README.md

 # Dataset Download
+All test sets used in our benchmark can be downloaded through the links provided in the table.
+Please note that, for some datasets, we use redistributed versions rather than the original official download sources: Kvasir, LC25000, and MRNet are obtained from Kaggle, while PublicHealthQA, CirrMRI600, and VQA_RAD are obtained from Hugging Face.

 | Dataset | Dim | Modality | Download |
 | --- | --- | --- | --- |